Keynote speech by CEO James Schultz

 Since 1881, right here in New South Wales successive governments have passed at least 28 pieces of legislation to stop land clearing – one of the single greatest contributors to habitat destruction, species eradication and emissions production in our society.

-Whilst some of these laws have widely missed the mark much of this legislation has been very good, fit for purpose and yet – still – in the last few years, land clearing is as high as it has ever been in this state, and it is a similarly story in Queensland.
+Whilst some of these laws have widely missed the mark much of this legislation has been very good, fit for purpose and yet – still – in the last few years, land clearing is as high as it has ever been in this state, and it is a similar story in Queensland.

 History, and the moment we have found ourselves in today, has shown us that legislation alone does not work.